-Accordingly to ABTA Travel Trends Report (2014), ‘new British holidaymakers have always loved Portugal and in 2013 with visitor numbers were up by over 8%.
-With new direct flights in 2014 to the main cities Lisbon and Oporto, savvy holidaymakers will be heading off to these two beautiful and historic towns for a city break with a difference.’
+ABTA Travel Trends Report (2014), British tourists have always loved Portugal and in 2013 the number of visitors increased by more than 8%.
+With the appearance of new direct flights in 2014 to the cities of Lisbon and Porto, tourists have been visiting these two historic cities more often.

-Portugal is named after Porto.
-Despite being a relatively small city – 41.42 km ², with a population of 237.591 inhabitants (2011) – Porto has a rich and diverse range of entertainment and cultural offer that is worth knowing.
-To awake your curiosity, the Organizing Committee of KISMIF Conference offers you some suggestions to start the exploration.
+Despite being a relatively small city – 41.42 km ², with a population of 237,591 inhabitants (2011) – Porto has a rich and diverse range of entertainment and cultural offer that is worth of visiting.
+To arouse your curiosity, the KISMIF Conference offers you some suggestions for starting your exploration.

 See also ‘Falling in love with the small but beautifully formed city’, by Stephen Bailey (Independent).